Models of Jacobians of curves: Tropical notions on the big site

+\begin{remark} Suppose $S$ is locally Noetherian and satisfies condition 2), and let $Z$ be a stratum of $S$ for the stratification induced by $\oM_S$.
+Then the sheaves $\oM_S$ and $\oM_S^{\gp}$ are \'etale-locally constant on $Z$ by definition of the stratification, and they are generated by global sections, so they are constant on each connected component of $Z$. \end{remark}

+\begin{lemma} If $X/S$ is a log curve, then $S$ admits a strict \'etale cover by pre-nuclear schemes.
+If in addition $S$ is locally Noetherian, then any geometric point has a nuclear strict \'etale neighbourhood. \end{lemma} \begin{proof} First we show that $S$ has a cover by pre-nuclear schemes.
+By \ref{remark:pre-nuclear_preserved_by_basechange}, it suffices to show that conditions 2), 3) and 4) individually hold locally on $S$ for the strict \'etale topology.
+We can assume that $S$ meets condition 3) by \ref{remark:split_branches_etale_locally}; condition 4) by \ref{lemma:ZV_gen_by_local_sections}; and condition 2) by the existence of \'etale local charts for log schemes.

+Now, assume $S$ is locally Noetherian and let $t$ be a geometric point of $S$.
+We will show that $t$ has a nuclear strict \'etale neighbourhood.
+Shrinking, we may assume that $S$ is pre-nuclear and Noetherian.
+In particular, the connected components of strata (of the stratification induced by $\o M_S$) form a partition of $S$ into finitely many locally closed subschemes.
+If the closure $\o Y$ of a piece $Y$ does not meet $t$, take out $\o Y$ from $S$.
+The resulting $S$ is a nuclear neighbourhood of $t$. \end{proof}

-\begin{lemma} Let $X\to S$ be a log scheme, and $t,t'$ be two geometric points in the same connected component of the same stratum $Z$ of $S$ (for the stratification induced by $\o M_S$).
-Then there is a canonical isomorphism $\mathfrak X(t)\to \mathfrak X(t')$ of tropical curves over $\o M_S(Z)$. \end{lemma} \begin{proof} As $Z$ is connected, $t$ and $t'$ can be joined by a sequence of geometric points
+\begin{lemma} Let $X/S$ be a log curve with $S$ locally Noetherian and pre-nuclear.
+Let $Z$ be a connected component of a stratum of $S$ (for the stratification induced by $\o M_S$).
+Then for any two geometric points $t,t'$ in $Z$, there is a canonical isomorphism $\frak X(t)=\frak X(t')$ of tropical curves over $\oM_S(Z)$. \end{lemma} \begin{proof} The sheaf $\o M_S$ is constant on $Z$ by \ref{remark:pre_nuclear_implies_bar_M_S_constant_on_strata}.
+Since $Z$ is locally Noetherian, $t$ and $t'$ can be joined by a sequence of geometric points